Hannah, Jill, John, or The Johnson Family. No mixed-message posts.

 Use these notes after the message is clear and the persona is chosen.

-• Visual-first: show coached movement, arrival, or community.
+- Show coached movement, arrival, or community first.

 TikTok